sailab-code/memory_head/README.md

 This repo contains the PyTorch code for CoLLAs 2024 paper "[Memory Head for Pre-Trained Backbones in Continual Learning](tba)".
 You can find in the `ci` subfolder the source code for the class incremental setting (paper Section 4.1), while the `ocdi` folder contains the source code for the online class-domain incremental setting (paper Section 4.2).
+Have a look at the [Colab Notebook](https://github.com/mtiezzi/memory_head/blob/main/mh_example.ipynb) for a complete example on how to define and use the Memory Head!

 ![alt text](img/dec.png "Decision boundaries")